-We handle claims of all sizes, from $100 to $1 million.
-The average size of claims must be at least $4,000.
+We handle claims of all sizes, from $1,000 to $1 million.
+The first claim needs to be at least $10,000 and the average size of claims must be at least $10,000 (we handle smaller claims as a courtesy for our regular clients).
 We have unrivaled expertise in large claims.

 Dean Kaplan personally handles all large claims.
 He has 30 years of business and negotiation experience, closing over $500 million of transactions all over the world (traveled to 40 countries).
 He is recognized as an expert in the debt collection industry as a frequent presenter at credit management conferences and published author in industry periodicals.

 Our collection agency process is described in greater detail on the How We Work page and in our videos on debt collection process and large claims.
 We provide the following services as part of the debt collection process:

 In House Law Firm

 If our collection agency efforts have not achieved the desired results, accounts are then ‘placed’ with our in-house law firm.
 A complete debt collection effort is made under the name of the law firm which creates significant additional pressure on the debtor, and this unique feature of our agency has proven to be a valuable tool in our collection process.
 There is no increased cost for our clients for use of these services – the contingency rate is the same as if we collected under our agency name.

 Our in house law firm also manages attorney forwarding and litigation matters.

 This means developing an understanding of the debtor – the business itself, the ownership, and its employees.
 We seek to determine how large they are, how long they have been in business, and how the business is performing.
 We will also investigate the background of owners, managers and employees as appropriate.
 The debt collector uses this information to develop a strategy and in negotiations with the debtor.